robchendev/FRET/README.md

 ## Getting Started

-For personal development purposes, clone this repository to your system, install Node.js v16.6+, npm, and Discord.js v13.
+Clone this repository to your system, install Node.js v16.6+, npm, and Discord.js v13.

-Because this is a Discord bot, you need to create your Discord application [here](https://discord.com/developers/applications).
+If you plan on using this F.R.E.T.'s code for contributing/testing, or for your own purposes, you need to create your Discord application [here](https://discord.com/developers/applications).

 F.R.E.T. uses MongooseJS to store it's data in MongoDB as a JSON schema.
 You only need to provide a secrets.json (described below) your MongoDB database connection string to use the database, given that you've made one for free already.